-During 2015 the Productivity Commission was tasked to review New Zealand's urban planning system and to identify, first from principles, the most appropriate system for allocating land use to support desirable social, economic, environmental and cultural outcomes.
-The inquiry looked beyond the existing planning system and considered whether a fundamentally different approach to urban planning is needed.
+The Commission has been asked to identify the most appropriate system for allocating land use in cities to achieve positive social, economic, environmental and cultural outcomes.
+This includes the processes that are currently undertaken through the Resource Management Act, the LGA and the Land Transport Management Act.
+The inquiry will look beyond the existing planning system and consider whether a fundamentally different approach to urban planning is needed.